gaelmoccand/Cpp_Weekly/rvalue/README.md

     Vector vec = factory(4);
 }
 ```

+Note though that compilers have different optimization capabilities, and there is no guarantee that the above optimizations will be applied
+ (although this might be enforced in a future version of the standard for some cases).
+ As a general rule, virtually all compilers apply RVO, and NRVO is applied by most compilers where the function is not too complex ( varies from compiler).

+But as a developer, you can always try to faciliate RVO and NRVO by returning only one object from all the return paths of your functions,
+and by limiting the complexity in the structure of your functions [8].
 ### 4. Apply std::move to rvalue reference being return from fct that return by value but not on local object

 Assuming that Matrix type supports move construction, casting lhs to an rvalue in the return statement will then increase efficency